DamienTicer/Web-Caching-with-SGD/README.md

 ## 📌 Notes
 - `pipeline_automation.py` will automatically clean `logs/comprehensive_metrics.txt` at the start.
 - All logs, data files, and result images will be organized into their respective folders.
+- Each iteration simulates multiple clients asynchronously with unique request paths.
+- Comparison plots were removed; only iteration-based performance graphs are generated.
 - Each iteration result is appended to cumulative metrics and averaged at the end.